Mistralys/currency-parser/README.md

 ### Locale-based formatting

-Fire-and-forget formatting that uses the locale definitions.
+Fire-and-forget formatting that uses the currency locale definitions.

 ```php
 use Mistralys\CurrencyParser\PriceFormatter;